h-walk/PySlice/README.md

-# JAX_TACAW
+# TACAW

-JAX_TACAW is a Python package for simulating and analyzing **time-resolved electron diffraction patterns** from molecular dynamics trajectories.
+TACAW is a Python package for simulating and analyzing **time-resolved electron diffraction patterns** from molecular dynamics trajectories.
 It implements the **TACAW method** to convert time-domain electron scattering data into frequency-domain spectra, enabling the analysis of phonon dynamics and vibrational modes in materials at the atomic scale.

 ## Core Value Proposition